You might have noticed that painting with oils isn’t as intuitive as just grabbing a brush and going to town.

 If you want more things to paint, try these easy oil painting ideas.

 There are many oil painting techniques; however, we recommend the following if you are new to oils.

 Alla Prima is “Wet-on-wet” painting, where you can have a finished painting in one session.
 You don’t have to factor in drying time for adding layers.
 Simply load up your paintbrush and paint your heart out.

 Refers to thin paint application, usually a thin wash of monochromatic paint that maps values, composition, and tones the surface before you follow up with thicker paint in later layers.

 Often done in earth tones like burnt sienna or umber.
 I’m partial to pink underpaintings in quinacridone magenta because of the energy it can bring to oil paintings.

-	Glazing utilizes a thin wash of transparent oil paints to shift colors and unify the overall tone of an oil painting.
+The Glazing technique utilizes a thin wash of transparent oil paints to shift colors and unify the overall tone of an oil painting.
 The previous layer must be completely dry before glazing can be done.

-	Scumbling involves lightly “dry-brushing” a thin layer of opaque paint.
+Scumbling paint involves lightly “dry-brushing” a thin layer of opaque paint.
 Scumbling is used to soften a painting and add highlights.

 Helpful Oil Painting Exercises